M3SOulu/WinGUICrawler/README.md

 As its name implies, the main objective of this tool is to automatically traverse a windows application and collect data.
 It crawls the application in a depth first manner and collects unique screenshots, thus extracting GUI images and xml metadata.
 Additionally all interactions are recorded in a tree where nodes signify GUI screens and edges correspond to actions taken by the crawler.

 - ### Manual screenshot and metadata retrieval
 This feature allows users to manually extract data from an application by keypress.
-It doesn't record interactions but can prove useful when wanting to extract data from a specific screen.
+It doesn't record interactions but proves useful when wanting to extract data from a specific screen or a relatively small subset of screens.
 - ### Bounding box filter
-Labels that can be extracted from the metadata might correspond to elements that are not visible in the image and thus result in wrong labels.
+Labels that can be extracted from the metadata might correspond to elements that are not visible in the image and thus result in wrong labeling.
 To clean up the labels a filtering scheme is applied which helps improve labeling accuracy.

 # Possible uses
 -     The main goal of the tool is to gather large amounts of (partially-)annotated data, which with a subsequent fine combed manual annotation step could produce quality data for machine learning methods.​